andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 When they revived the chronometer competition in 2009, they included an interesting requirement: All parts and watches entered must be manufactured in Europe.
 This basically barred any Asian manufacturers from participating, and, in my opinion, strips this competition of any credibility it might have once had.

-While the Swiss used battery-powered movements to protect their dominance in 1968, something bigger was coming.
+While the Swiss used battery-powered movements to protect their dominance in 1968, something ironic was about to happen.
 Just a year later, in 1969, Seiko released the Astron, the world's first fully-integrated [(Note 1)](#1) quartz watch.

 This led to what Swiss watchmakers would later call the "quartz crisis".
 As electronic watches became cheaper, the mechanical watch industry in Switzerland nearly collapsed.
 In just a decade, two thirds of the jobs in the Swiss watchmaking industry vanished.
 Once a bunch of the dying companies were bought out (hence why there are like three companies that own most of the Swiss brands today), they redefined what watches represent to consumers by appealing to the artistry and the craft rather than the precision.